-JACKSON MAC LOW, born in Chicago on 12 September 1922, is a poet and composer of musical works, sound poetry, and performance pieces and a writer of essays, talks, plays, and radio works (mostly produced by Westdeutscher Rundfunk Köln).
-He is also a painter and multimedia performer with other composers, musicians and/or poets, most often with his wife, Anne Tardos.
-His works have been published in North America, Europe, Asia, and Australia, in 27 books (of which one went into three editions and three into two), in over 90 anthologies and other collections, and in many periodicals.
+JACKSON MAC LOW, b.
+Chicago, 12 September 1922, d.
+New York, 8 December 2004, was a poet and composer of musical works, sound poetry, and performance pieces and a writer of essays, talks, plays, and radio works (often produced by Westdeutscher Rundfunk Köln).
+Visual artist and multimedia performer, he worked with other composers, musicians and/or poets, most often with the poet and visual artist, Anne Tardos.
+His works have been published in North America, Europe, Asia, and Australia, in over 30 books (plus four posthumous volumes), in over 90 anthologies and other collections and periodicals.

-From about 1980 to 1989 many of his works were composed by "quasi-intentional" methods.
-These are writingways involving both subliminal and liminal choices, as well as some deliberate ones.
-However, the composition of many other works involved "nonintentional" methods, predominantly diastic ones.
+From about 1980 to 1989 many of his works were composed by quasi- intentional methods.
+These are “writingways” involving both subliminal, liminal, and deliberate choices.
+The composition of many other works involved nonintentional methods, predominantly diastic ones.
 Sources of these included the Cantos of Ezra Pound and works by Goethe.
-In 1987 he began working on computers.
-From 1987 to 1989 he made a series of poems drawing from works by and about Kurt Schwitters, first utilizing chance operations involving “glossaries” and later computer-automated diastic methods by which he also wrote a book of poems drawing words from several works by Djuna Barnes.
+In 1987, he began working with computers.
+From 1987 to 1989 he made a series of poems drawing from works by and about Kurt Schwitters, using chance operations involving “glossaries.”

-Beginning in 1960, he has read his poetry and realized his performance works (after 1979, often with Anne Tardos) throughout North America, Europe, and New Zealand, often at universities.
-Others have read and performed his work in those places and in South America, Australia, and Japan.
-He has participated in many poetry, music, and performance festivals, including sound poetry and Fluxus festivals, in the United States, Canada, and Europe.
-In New York City he has often read and performed at The Poetry Project (St. Mark's Church), the Paula Cooper Gallery, the Ear Inn, Here, The Kitchen, Roulette, the Experimental Intermedia Foundation, the Dia Center for the Arts, and elsewhere.
-He and Anne Tardos have often presented collaborative performances (sometimes of works written collaboratively) both North America and Europe.
+Anne Tardos and Jackson Mac Low in performance.From 1960 on, he read his poetry and realized his performance works, (after 1979 with Tardos) throughout North America, Europe, and New Zealand.
+He also participated in many poetry, music, and performance festivals, including sound poetry and Fluxus festivals, in the United States, Canada, and Europe.
+In New York City he often read and performed at The Poetry Project (St. Mark’s Church), the Paula Cooper Gallery, the Ear Inn, Here, The Kitchen, Roulette, the Experimental Intermedia Foundation, the DIA Center for the Arts, and elsewhere.
+He and Tardos often presented collaboratively written and composed works in North America and Europe.

-Mac Low's work has been appearing in print since 1941—in his 27 books and in anthologies, and periodicals and on audiotapes and LPs, CDs, and CD-ROMs.
-These include the anthology CDs The Museum Inside the Telephone Network (1991) and A Chance Operation: The John Cage Tribute (1993), on the anthology CD-ROM The Little Magazine, Volume 21 (1995), and on his and Tardos's CD Open Secrets (1993).
+Mac Low’s work began appearing in print in 1941.
+His CDs include the anthology CDs The Museum Inside the Telephone Network (1991) A Chance Operation: The John Cage Tribute (1993), on the anthology CD the Little Magazine, Volume 21 (1995), and on his and Tardos’s CD Open Secrets (1993).

 In 1969 he produced computer-assisted poetry at Information International, Inc., Los Angeles, for the Art and Technology Program of the Los Angeles County Museum of Art.
-And in 1979, for "Sound at P.S.
-1" (Long Island City, N.Y.), he made the poetry-environment room A Vocabulary for Annie Brigitte Gilles Tardos, which included computer-assisted wall-sized verbal oil-stick drawings, colored-acetate pattern-poem transparencies (placed over the windowpanes), and computer printouts, all composed of sentences spelled solely with letters in the dedicatee's name.
+And in 1979, for “Sound at P.S.
+1” (Long Island City, N.Y.), he made the poetry-environment room A Vocabulary for Annie Brigitte Gilles Tardos, which included wall-sized verbal oil-stick drawings, color-acetate pattern-poem transparencies (installed over the window panes), and computer printouts, all composed of sentences spelled solely with letters in the dedicatee’s name.

-Since 1957 he has worked as an etymologist, writer of reference-book articles, copy editor, indexer, proofreader, and fact checker for many publishers, including Knopf, Funk & Wagnalls, Pantheon, Bantam, and Macmillan.
+From 1957 on, he worked as an etymologist, writer of reference-book articles, copy editor, indexer, proofreader, and fact checker for several publishers, including Knopf, Funk & Wagnalls, Pantheon, Bantam, and Macmillan.